House of Holkar: Rise of Holkar as Subahdar

-The Holkars were of Gadaria Caste -Dhangar origin.
+The Holkars were of Dhangar Maratha origin.

-Malhar Rao Holkar (1694–1766), was born in mathura in a Gadaria caste family and was a Maratha chief serving under Peshwa Bajirao 1, was given the area of Indore to look after by Bajirao Peshwa 1 Indore.
-In the 1720s, he led Maratha armies in the Malwa region under the Peshwa Bajirao, and in 1733 was granted 9 parganas in the vicinity of Indore by the Peshwas.
+Malhar Rao Holkar (1694–1766), was born in Murum in Satara district in a Dhangar family and was a Maratha chief serving under Bajirao I, was given the area of Indore to look after by Bajirao I, the Peshwa of Shahu I. In the 1720s, he led Maratha armies in the Malwa region under the Peshwa Bajirao, and in 1733 was granted 9 parganas in the vicinity of Indore by the Peshwas.
 The township of Indore already existed as an independent principality established by Nandlal Mandloi of Kampel.
 Nandlal Mandloi was won over by the Maratha forces and he allowed them to camp across the Khan River.
 In 1734, Malhar Rao established a camp later called Malharganj.
 In 1747, he began construction of his royal palace, the Rajwada.
 By the time of his death, he looked after much of Malwa for the Maratha Empire controlled by their lords Peshwas, and was acknowledged as one of the five houses of the Maratha Empire.

 He was succeeded by Ahilyabai Holkar (r.
 1767–1795), his daughter-in-law.
 She was born in the Chaundi village in Maharashtra.
 She moved the capital to Maheshwar, south of Indore on the Narmada River.
 Rani Ahilyabai was a prolific builder and patron of Hindu temples in Maheshwar and Indore.
 She also built temples at sacred sites outside her kingdom, from Dwarka in Gujarat east to the Kashi Vishwanath Temple at Varanasi on the Ganges.

 The adopted son of Malhar Rao Holkar, Tukoji Rao Holkar (r.
 1795–1797) briefly succeeded Rani Ahilyabai upon her death.
 Tukoji Rao had been a commander under Ahilyabai for her entire rule.